 To locate a test, type keywords related to your topic.
 In the second search box, type the word "appended" and select "TM Tests and measures" from the menu.
 To locate articles that evaluate the validity or reliability of a test, enter the name of the test in quotation marks in the first search box and then type the keywords "validity and reliability" in the second search box.
-See the video below for a demonstration.

 "contains approximately 3 million citations and summaries dating as far back as the 1600s with DOIs for over 1.4 million records.
 Ninety-eight percent of the covered material is peer-reviewed.
 The database also includes information about the psychological aspects of related fields such as medicine, psychiatry, nursing, sociology, education, pharmacology, technology, linguistics, anthropology, business, law and others.
 Journal coverage, which spans from the1800s to present, includes international material selected from around 2,500 periodicals in dozens of languages."

 * 1927-1947 Microfilm BF1.P65